bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 CKpool is a very long-running solo mining pool, which is a strange concept, but basically they're just running the stratum server for you.
 In fact, I think a number of people would be mad at me for saying solo mining pool because that's like an oxymoron or something, but they run the stratum for you.
 You can connect to it, can get templates from them so you're not making your own templates.
 Kind of a bummer but you get templates from them.
-It's super easy to connect and start solar mining and for that service, they take 2% of your potential block award.
+It's super easy to connect and start solo mining and for that service, they take 2% of your potential block award.
 What were we talking about before that?

 **Matt Corallo:** 00:12:20